Our mission and passion is to protect our clients’ brands through proper data destruction techniques.

 IT asset disposition specialists like Cobalt will likely be required to meet more certification standards as technology advances and more everyday products are connected to the IOT (internet of things).

-As this technology evolves, so does the accompanying documentation.
+As this technology equipment evolves, so does the accompanying documentation.

 The industry sees changes about every five years.
 With each change, a new revision is released as a new mandatory certification.